phatak-dev/blog/_posts/2014-12-15-implementing-shuffle-in-mesos.md

 val bucket = buckets(bucketId)
 {% endhighlight %}

-for each value, we determine which bucket it belongs to using *hashCode* method.
-We also handle negative hashCode condition.
+We create buckets(partitions) using hashParitioner.The for each value, we determine which bucket it belongs to using *hashCode* method.
+We handle negative hash code case too.

 {% highlight scala %}

 bucket(k) = bucket.get(k) match {
    case Some(c) => mergeValue(c, v)
    case None => createCombiner(v)
 }